DeveloperToolsWG/console-object/api.md

 Allows to log provided data using tabular layout.  `data` can be an array of arrays or list of objects), the optional second (array) parameter can be used to filter specific particular columns/properties to be logged.

-#### `console.trace()`
+#### `console.trace(object [, object, ...])`

-Prints a stack trace from the point where the method was called, including links to the specific lines in the JavaScript source.
+Equivalent to `console.log` except that it also adds stack trace from the point where the method was called, including links to the specific lines in the JavaScript source.
 A counter indicates the number of times that `console.trace()` method was invoked at that point.

 #### `console.warn(object [, object, ...])`